 Before that, let’s start with the positives.
 First up is early access to Epcot if you make a pre-park opening ADR.
 We cannot recommend this highly enough, and if you make a pre-park opening ADR–whether it’s 8:00, 8:15, 8:25, etc., you’ll be allowed to enter the park at around 7:45 a.m.
 This stroll through Future World and/or World Showcase as Epcot wakes up for the day is lovely, and a great opportunity for empty park photos.

-Then there were the character interactions.
-They were exceptional–even for awkward adults like us who typically are not good with face characters–as the princesses went out of their way to personally “connect” and spend time with each guest.
-Obviously, every table adjacent to us was filled with kids, and we noticed a lot of time being taken for personal interactions.
+They are exceptional–even for awkward adults like us who typically are not good with face characters–as the princesses go out of their way to personally “connect” and spend time with each guest.
+Obviously, every table adjacent to us was filled with kids; we noticed a lot of time being taken for personal interactions.

 This is something parents are going to cherish, and probably one of the reasons Akershus has fans.
 If you look at Chef Mickey’s reviews (or comments defending it in response to our review), you’ll notice a lot of this same sentiment.

 There’s no denying that both restaurants typically offer really positive character interactions, and if that’s your priority, Akershus does well; hence my recommendation to skip the rest of this review.

 The ambiance is a bit of a mixed bag.
 Strictly in terms of architecture and design, the interior is really interesting, and reminds me of classic EPCOT Center caliber detail.
 (I’m guessing it’s relatively unchanged since the Norway pavilion opened, which is a good thing.)
 The experience of dining inside a castle is always cool, albeit not as cool here as in Cinderella Castle.